Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

-On the right hand side, the overline denotes an ensemble average of measurements over a set $U=\{u_0,u_1,\cdots u_{N_U}\}$ of random unitary operators and $k_0=\ket{0}\otimes \ket{0} \cdots \ket{0}$ is the initial state.
-Implementation of the global protocol requires creating a $N$-qubit random unitary operator that applies to the input state of $N$ qubits.
+where, $\mathcal{D}$ is the dimension of the Hilbert space.
+On the right hand side, the overline denotes an ensemble average of measurements over a set $U=\{u_0,u_1,\cdots u_{N_U}\}$ of random unitary operators and $k_0$ is an abitrary initial state.
+Each unitary in the set $U$ is a $N$-qubit unitary.
+Implementation of the global protocol requires creating a $N$-qubit random unitary operator that is applied to an input state of $N$ qubits.
 Decomposition of an $N$-qubit unitary is costly in terms of the entangling gates.
 Moreover, for a specific precision, the local protocol needs a smaller number of measurements \cite{vermersch_probing_2019}.
-As a result, it is convenient to implement the local protocol in Fig.~\ref{fig_OTOC_local_protocol} which requires $N$ random unitaries per run.
-Depending on the number of initial states $|k_i\rangle=\{k_0,k_1,\cdots\,k_{2^n}\}$ being used, the modified OTOC of different orders $n$ can be computed.
-The larger the order $n$ of the modified OTOC, the better it approximates the original OTOC.
-The size of $n$ needed is model dependent.
-However, there is evidence that the modified OTOC contain the information on entanglement spreading \cite{vermersch_probing_2019}.
-Here, for completeness, we outline the steps to compute modified OTOC of zeroth order: \begin{itemize} \item We prepare an arbitrary initial state $|k_0\rangle$ (position 1 in Fig~\ref{local_protocol1}) .
-Initial state preparation step can be avoided if all-zero state $\ket{\mathbf{0}}=\ket{0000 000}$ is chosen as the starting quantum state.
-First, a set of unitary gates $u^i=\{U^i_0,U^i_1,\cdots, U^i_N, \}$ are applied for each qubit, which results in a random state $|\psi_1\rangle = U^i_0 \otimes U^i_1 \otimes \cdots \otimes U^i_N \ket{\mathbf{0}} $ at position 2 in the Fig.~\ref{local_protocol1}.
+As a result, we have found it convenient to implement the local protocol in Fig.~\ref{fig_OTOC_local_protocol} which requires just $N$ random unitaries per run.
+Depending on the number of initial states $|k_i\rangle=\{k_0,k_1,\cdots\,k_{2^n}\}$ being used, the modified OTOCs of different orders $n$ can be computed.
+The larger the order $n$ of the modified OTOC, the better it approximates the original OTOC while the specific $n$ needed is model dependent.
+Indeed, there is evidence that the modified OTOCs contain the needed information on entanglement spreading \cite{vermersch_probing_2019}.
+For numerical justification of the Eq.~(\ref{eqn_trace_ensemble}) and for the connection of the different OTOC definitions, readers are advised to consult Appendix~\ref{app_otoc_protocol}.
+Here, for completeness, we outline the steps to compute the modified OTOC of zeroth order: \begin{itemize} \item We prepare an arbitrary initial state $|k_0\rangle$ (position 1 in Fig~\ref{local_protocol1}).
+The initial state preparation step can be avoided if the all-zero state $\ket{\mathbf{0}}=\ket{0000 000}$ is chosen as the starting quantum state.
+Then, a set of unitary gates $u^i=\{U^i_0,U^i_1,\cdots, U^i_N, \}$ are applied to each qubit, which results in a random state $|\psi_1\rangle = U^i_0 \otimes U^i_1 \otimes \cdots \otimes U^i_N \ket{\mathbf{0}} $ at position 2 in the Fig.~\ref{local_protocol1}.